kylln20/WRO_FE_2023-24/README.md

 <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/schemes/schematic.png" height="400px"> <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/other/extra%20images/wiring2.jpg" height="400px">

 #### Sensors

+For our sensors, we only use one camera to navigate both challenges, this helps to keep our power consumption as low as possible, keep our car and software design as simple as possible, and avoid more possible failure points.

 We use a `SainSmart Wide-Angle Camera`, which carries pixel data to the HAT via a Camera Serial Interface (CSI) cable.
 Its fish-eye lens enables it to have a field of vision angle of 160 degrees, which allows us to detect more of the game field- whether that be the signal pillars, the coloured lines on the mat, or the walls- both at the front and to the sides of the car.
 Overall, the greater amount of information allows the program to more accurately plan the car's movements.

 Based on said pixel data, we can identify objects based on their size and colour.
 From such information, our program will calculate the desired speed and turning angle which it will send through the HAT to the DC and servo motors respectively with pulse-width modulation (PWM) signals.